 - Creating a trusting environment

 - Resolving conflict ethically

 Make sure your work ticks each of these and the culture will be a desirable place.

 The advantages and disadvantages of employee relations from an individual and collective perspective are a bit of a Catch 22.

 This is where policies come into play to navigate these situations.
-But, whose job is it to manage employee relations?

 Sometimes, disputes happen.
 How a company deals with this is different depending on the type of dispute and the people involved.
 These grievances could be anything from attendance issues or annual leave disputes, to wage wars and safety in the workplace.